2khc/Coding-Cirriculum/README.md

 Below are a number of factors considered in designing and implementing our project.
 Each factor has been justified appropriately.

 1. Age range – we are targeting candidates sitting their GCSE examinations, such as yourselves, i.e. age range 14-16.
 This is because:
-•	Your age range is more suited to our chosen programming language (C), which is a little more complex than some more beginner-friendly languages such as Python.
+  *Your age range is more suited to our chosen programming language (C), which is a little more complex than some more beginner-friendly languages such as Python.
-•	Learning about Computer Science at this age may inspire you to take an A-Level in the subject, and possibly consider a degree or even a career in Computer Science.
+  *Learning about Computer Science at this age may inspire you to take an A-Level in the subject, and possibly consider a degree or even a career in Computer Science.
 2. Language being taught – we are teaching the C programming language.
 This is because:
 •	C has a large number of practical applications and can be used as a springboard for you learners to make their own projects.
 Other languages e.g. HTML (which isn’t strictly a programming language), generally need supports like CSS in order to work well.
 C is “standalone” in that sense.
 •	C provides a nice introduction to procedural programming.